mdapena/Angular-Project-Structure/docs/path-alias.md

 # Path Alias

-Typescript aliases allow you to define a word/alias in the application for an absolute path from which the path can be resolved.
+Path aliases simplify paths by allowing you to declare a word/alias  in the application for an absolute path instead of using the full path name.
+It is recommended to use them to make your code easier to read and maintain.

 ```bash
 ...